 Besides registering with the WebLogic Server transaction manager directly, you can also implement the Java EE Connector Architecture resource adapter interfaces.
 When you deploy the resource adapter, the WebLogic Server Java EE container will register the resource manager's XAResource with the WebLogic Server transaction manager automatically.

-For more information, see Programming WebLogic Resource Adapters.
+For more information, see Oracle Fusion Middleware Programming Resource Adapters for Oracle WebLogic Server.

-Implementation Tips
+11.8 Implementation Tips

 The following sections provide tips for exporting and importing transactions with the WebLogic Server transaction manager: